-Further detail on calculating the amount due is contained in the CIL regulations.
+Further detail on calculating the amount due is contained in the CIL regulations, including how to calculate the net chargeable area of the development.

 If you need any help or advice calculating your CIL liability, please contact Hayley Anderson at hayley.anderson@birmingham.gov.uk or 0121 303 4820.